artefactual/atom-docs/admin-manual/maintenance/debug.rst

    :alt: an image of the ATOM_DEBUG_IP variable in the php configuration file

-After making changes to the ``ATOM_DEBUG_IP`` variable in ``atom.conf``, you will need to restart PHP5-FPM:
+After making changes to the ``ATOM_DEBUG_IP`` variable in ``atom.conf``, you will need to restart PHP-FPM:

 .. code:: bash

-   sudo service php5-fpm restart
+   sudo systemctl restart php7.0-fpm sudo systemctl restart php7.2-fpm

 Editing the index.php file